 Ability to Keep Residents Mobile

-This metric measures the percent of long-term patients that were able to retain mobility.
+This metric tracks the percent of long-term care residents that remained mobile levels.

 Short-term Care: Rehospitalizations

 In Harbor Valley Health and Rehabilitation, 13.47 Percentage of Residents Rehospitalized